 Some time it is very important for a candidate to clear about English.
 All interested candidates are not from English medium background, some are from their Local State Board, so it is very difficult for a student to understand the question because questions are in English format.
 Topics asked in the exam includes Spotting Error, Sentence arrangement, Fillers, Synonyms & Antonym, selecting Words or Phrases, Ordering of Sentence, Comprehension, etc. For better English, students have to follow certain things:

-- The habit of reading News paper, Books, Magazine, etc.
+1. The habit of reading newspapers, books, magazines, etc.

-- Enhance the writing skills, Speaking Skills, Listening habit, etc.
+2. Enhance writing skills, Speaking Skills, Listening habits, etc.

 8. Strengthen the GK: Either this is the hardest or easiest topic among 3.
 This section is totally based on facts.
-Those candidates are regularly touched with a newspaper they must take good attempt in GK section.
+Those candidates are regularly touched with a newspaper they must take good attempts in the GK section.
 Some smart ways of preparation for GK are as follows:

-- Make a habit of revise the topic like Capital, Currency, Culture, Folk dances, Dynasties, Geography, Politics, Economics, History, etc.
+2. Make a habit of revising the topic like Capital, Currency, Culture, Folk dances, Dynasties, Geography, Politics, Economics, History, etc.

-- Keep touch with General Science Physics, Chemistry, Biology, IT, Innovation and technology, etc.
+3. Keep in touch with General Science Physics, Chemistry, Biology, IT, Innovation and technology, etc.

-- Take a note of Sports award, World prizes, Contest winner, etc.
+4. Take note of Sports award, World prizes, Contest winner, etc.

-- Take news paper regularly The Hindu, The Telegraph, Times of India, etc.
+5. Take newspaper regularly The Hindu, The Telegraph, Times of India, etc.

-- A various website who give an online test, touch with them.
+6. A various website that gives an online test, touch with them.

 9. Take your Priority:

-10. No new topic during last week of exam:
+10. No new topic during the last week of exam:

 It is good to read, practice and revise that topic which you are through with.
 But don’t go for the new topics during the last time of the exam because that creates confusion.
 Because it is very difficult to remember topics without proper revision.